LJR-12138/PR/README.md

 ## 6. Training Guidance

-- **Hardware**: A CUDA-capable GPU (≥8 GB VRAM) accelerates both YOLO fine-tuning and FaceNet embedding extraction.
+- **Hardware**: A CUDA-capable GPU (≥8 GB VRAM) accelerates both YOLOv8s fine-tuning and FaceNet embedding extraction.
 CPU-only mode works for prototyping but is slow.
 - **Run naming**: The default detector experiment now writes to `outputs/training/detector/exp_gpu_augmix`; adjust `configs/local.yaml` if you need parallel runs.
 - **Mixed precision**: Enabled by default on GPU to fit larger batches.
 - **Checkpointing**: All training scripts log to `outputs/training/<run_name>` with tensorboard-ready metrics.